kavat/nerve/README.md

 * Compliance profile execution with OS hardening best practice
 * Integration with Metasploit with dedicated section in order to run msfconsole

-# Prerequisites
-NERV&SPLOIT will install all the prerequisites for you automatically if you choose the Server installation (CentOS 8.x and Ubuntu 22.04 LTS were tested) (by using `install/setup.sh` script).
-It also comes with a Dockerfile for your convenience.

-Keep in mind, NERV&SPLOIT requires root access for the initial setup on bare metal (package installation, etc).

-Services and Packages required for NERV&SPLOIT to run:
-* Web Server (Flask)
-* Redis server (binds locally)
-* Nmap package (binary and Python nmap library)
-* Metasploit package
-* Inbound access on HTTP/S port (you can define this in config.py)

-The installation script takes care of everything for you, but if you want to install it by yourself, keep in mind these are required.

-For this version is strongly recommended Docker container installation.

 # Installation

 ## Configuration file config.py